vinhta314/lzw-compressor/README.md

 ## Testing

-Some dummy files have been included in the `src/test_files` directory to test the compression and decompression classes:
+Some dummy files have been included in the `src/test_files` directory to test the compression and decompression classes.
 ```
 dummy_text.txt
 dummy_compressed_file.z